Greece Moments Greece Moments

 Livadia Krya Quelle Delphi Ausflug Mittelgriechenland

-Along the riverbed there are still historic watermills and an old hydroelectric power plant.
-On the traffic-calmed promenade with its huge plane trees, cosy cafés and restaurants invite you to linger.
-Livadia can be reached either via the mountain road from Kyriaki or via the national road 48 from Distomo.
+Along the riverbed, historic water mills and an old hydroelectric power plant still stand.
+On the traffic-calmed promenade with its giant plane trees, cozy cafรฉs and restaurants invite you to linger.
+Livadia can be reached either via the mountain road from Kyriaki or via National Road 48 from Distomo.

 #13 Porto Germeno and Aigosthena

-In the far east of the Corinthian Sea, at the foot of Mount Kithaironas (1,409 m), lies the sleepy resort Porto Germeno.
-Only in July and August, when the Greeks go on holiday, is the town of 80 inhabitants a little more turbulent and the café bars and taverns directly on the village beach are jam-packed.
+At the easternmost tip of the Corinthian Gulf, at the foot of Mount Kithaironas (1,409 m), lies the sleepy resort of Porto Germeno.
+Only in July and August, when the Greeks are on vacation, does this village of 80 souls get a bit livelier, and the cafรฉ-bars and taverns right on the village beach are packed to the brim.

-At the bottom of the beach, you can even admire a Byzantine church in honor of St. Nicholas right by the sea, with frescoes still well preserved.
-In general, the coast around Porto Germeno is quite rugged and therefore very varied, everywhere those seeking peace and quiet will find small pebble beaches and bays.
+At the lower end of the beach, you can even admire a Byzantine church dedicated to Saint Nicholas right by the sea, featuring well-preserved frescoes.
+In general, the coastline around Porto Germeno is quite rugged and therefore very diverse; those seeking peace and quiet will find small pebble beaches and swimming coves everywhere.

 Aigosthena Porto Germeno Golf von Korinth

-Above the village stretched the ancient city of Aigosthena.
-The city walls with their defensive towers from around 800 BC are among the best preserved of this era.
+The ancient city of Aigosthena once stretched out above the village.
+The city walls with their defensive towers, dating from around 800 BC, are among the best-preserved of that era today.
 You can also visit the ruins of a Byzantine monastery (12th century).
-Due to the elevated position above Porto Germeno, you can enjoy a magnificent view of the Gulf of Corinth from here.
+Thanks to its elevated position above Porto Germeno, you can enjoy a magnificent view of the Gulf of Corinth from here.

 #14 Perachora and Lake Ireon

-About an hour south of Porto Germeno is the historic region of Perachora, whose landmass juts like a sharp thorn into the Gulf of Corinth.
-The large eponymous village of Perachora is located on a hill at an altitude of 300 m and exudes a tranquillity that many places on the Greek islands can only dream of.
+About an hour south of Porto Germeno lies the historic region of Perachora, whose landmass juts into the Gulf of Corinth like a sharp thorn.
+The large village of Perachora, which shares the same name, sits on a hill at an elevation of 300 meters and exudes a tranquility that many places on the Greek islands can only dream of.

-A little further west are the remains of a sanctuary in honor of the goddess Hera.
-The so-called Heraion of Perachora impresses with its location directly on the sea, the Heraion Bay of the same name with its sandy beach invites you to swim.
-The excavations are still in progress, but admission is free.
-Particularly impressive are the remains of a huge ancient cistern.
+A little further west lie the remains of a sanctuary dedicated to the goddess Hera.
+The so-called Heraion of Perachora impresses with its location right by the sea; the Heraion Bay of the same name, with its sandy beach, invites you to take a dip.
+Excavations are still underway, but admission is free.
+Particularly impressive are the remains of a massive ancient cistern.

-The Spilia tis fokias, translated Seal Cave, is located about 20 minutes north of the village of Perachora and impresses with its natural beauty.
-The large rock arch right by the sea is a great photo opportunity, as the water below shimmers in the most beautiful shades of blue.
+Spilia tis fokias, translated as Seal Cave, is located about 20 minutes north of the village of Perachora and captivates visitors with its natural beauty.
+The large rock arch right by the sea makes for a great photo opportunity, as the water beneath it shimmers in the most beautiful shades of blue.

 mikra strava strand perachora

-The Gulf is a paradise for individual travellers, there is suitable accommodation for every taste.
-The hotels directly on the Gulf of Corinth are the most expensive, in the hinterland there are overnight accommodations that are priced below the national average.
-In recent years, larger hotels have settled around Loutraki, Xylokastro and Nafpaktos.
+The Gulf is a paradise for independent travelers; there is suitable accommodation for every taste.
+The hotels directly on the Gulf of Corinth are the most expensive; in the hinterland, there are lodging options priced below the national average.
+In recent years, larger hotels have opened around Loutraki, Xylokastro, and Nafpaktos.

 Golf von Korinth Hotels Griechenland Nafpaktos Restaurants